IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 #### Install AI Manager

-You can install CP4WAIOps - AI Manager using GitOps by creating an Argo CD App.
+Install AI Manager by using GitOps to create an Argo CD App for AI Manager.
 The parameters for AI Manager are as follows:

 - GENERAL
-  - Application Name: anyname (e.g.: "aimanager-app")
+  - Application Name: anyname (for example: "aimanager-app")
   - Project: default
   - SYNC POLICY: Automatic
 - SOURCE